MikeDafi/Up/README.md

 ## Testing the Project via Expo Go

 1. Ensure your iOS device and development machine are on the same network.
-2. In the Expo Dev Tools, and scan the QR code with the Expo Go app.
+2. In the Expo Dev Tools, scan the QR code with the Expo Go app.
 3. The app should now be running on your device.

 ## Testing the Project via Simulator

 1. Ensure you have Xcode installed on your development machine.
 2. Start the iOS simulator by running the following command in the terminal:
     ```